 04.03 Texas State provides information resources for the purpose of accomplishing tasks related to the university’s mission.
 Texas State expects its faculty and staff to employ these resources as their first and preferred option for satisfying their business, research, or instructional needs.
-Thus, faculty and staff should engage third-party providers of such resources only after determining that university-provided resources do not adequately satisfy the business, research, or instructional need.
+Thus, faculty and staff should engage third-party providers, in collaboration with the information resources manager (IRM) and information security officer (ISO), of such resources only after determining that university-provided resources do not adequately satisfy the business, research, or instructional need.

 04.04 Texas State considers e-mail a significant information resource and an appropriate mechanism for official university communication.
 The university provides official university e-mail addresses and services to its students, faculty, staff, retirees, and organizational units for this purpose and to enhance the efficiency of educational and administrative processes.
 In providing these services, the university anticipates that e-mail recipients will access and read university communications in a timely fashion.